NitishKumar108/Login-Signup-Page/README.md

 # Login-Signup-Page
 This is a Login-Signup Page With validation.
-This project consist HTML and CSS for frontend.
+This project consists of HTML and CSS for the front end.
 It includes JSP(Java Server Page) for dynamic activity.
-It includes JDBC for database connectivity and MySql for database.
+It includes JDBC for database connectivity and MySql for the database.
-It include Apache-tomcate for server.
+It include Apache-tomcat for the server.
 It also included servlet technology.